Citrus-bit/ENGG1340/README.md

         This is a console-based tower defense game implemented in C++.
 Players place different types of towers to intercept randomly spawning monsters across multiple waves.
 The game supports three difficulty levels and includes a binary save/load feature.

 Gameplay

+        Tip: For best experience, run the game in full-screen mode.

         Placement Phase: At the start of each wave, you have time to build towers.
 Press B (or select the menu) to place Arrow or Arc towers at marked '+' positions.
 Each tower costs gold.